seabassapologist/idea-no-hi-translation/my_notes.md

         * First occurrence within a dialogue blob appears to be at **PRG**`$060640` (**loROM**`$8C8640`)
 * Text characters appear to be stored in a 1bpp format in ROM, but are converted to 2bpp before being DMA'd to VRAM
     * Bitplane 1 seems to always be rows of `$FF` and Bitplane 2 follows the actual character pixels.
 Example of an 8x8 character stored at **VRAM**`$00E0`: <img src="images/2bpp_to_1bpp.png" style="max-width: 40%;" />
-* The "full sized" dialogue box characters are stored in a 16x12 1bpp format in ROM, and converted to "16x16" 2bpp (four 8x8 tiles) in code
+* The "full sized" dialogue box characters are stored in a 16x12 1bpp format in ROM (24 bytes each), and converted to "16x16" 2bpp (four 8x8 tiles) in code
     * **WRAM**`$1901` appears to be a location for storing offset data, which I believe is obtained/calculated from tables earlier on in the **PRG**`$058000` section of ROM (need to map all of these out)
     * This routine seems to start at **loROM**`$818CD9` (TODO: really dissect how this works)
     * An important aspect of the conversion routine is EOR'ing each byte of the character data with `$FF`, which happens at **loROM**`$818D1F`